-The QUICK START feature allows you to set 30 seconds intervals of HIGH power cooking with a touch of the QUICK START key.
-Press STOP/CLEAR.
+The QUICK START feature allows you to set 30 seconds intervals of HIGH power cooking with a touch of the START button.

-Press QUICK START four times to select 2 minutes on HIGH power.
+Press START four times to select 2 minutes on HIGH power.
 Your oven will start before you have finished the fourth press.

-During QUICK START cooking, you can extend the cooking time up to 10 minutes by repeatedly pressing the QUICK START key.
+During QUICK START cooking, you can extend the cooking time up to 10 minutes by repeatedly pressing the START button.

+Auto

-Auto Cook
+Cook